skrodahl/NewTon/Docs/QR.md

 ### How it works

 1. User taps "Scan QR" — `startQRScanner()` calls `isIOS()`
-2. **iOS path**: `startImageCapture()` hides the video element, shows the scan modal, and triggers the file input — iOS opens the native rear camera
+2. **iOS path**: `startImageCapture()` hides the video element, shows a styled "Take Photo" button (a `<label>` linked to the hidden file input), and opens the scan modal
+3. User taps "Take Photo" — iOS opens the native rear camera.
+The button is a `<label for="qr-image-input">`, which guarantees the user gesture chain that iOS requires to trigger a file input.
-3. User takes a photo of the QR code
+4. User takes a photo of the QR code
-4. `decodeImageQR()` loads the photo into a canvas, downscales to ~1000px on the longest side (iPad photos can be 12MP+ — downscaling improves decode speed without losing QR resolution)
+5. `decodeImageQR()` reads the file via `FileReader.readAsDataURL()`, loads it into an `Image`, draws to a canvas downscaled to ~1000px on the longest side (iPad photos can be 12MP+)
-5. jsQR decodes the QR from the canvas pixel data
+6. jsQR decodes the QR from the canvas pixel data
-6. On success: `handleQRPayload()` — same entry point as the live scanner.
+7. On success: `handleQRPayload()` — same entry point as the live scanner.
 CRC verification, payload parsing, and confirmation flow are identical.
-7. On failure: error message displayed, hint updated to "Tap below to try again", file input reset for another capture
+8. On failure: error message displayed, hint updated to "Tap the button to try again", file input reset for another capture

 **Desktop/Android path**: unchanged — live camera stream with `BarcodeDetector`.

 ### Implementation details

 **HTML additions** (`chalker/index.html`):
-- `<input type="file" id="qr-image-input" accept="image/*" capture="environment">` — hidden, triggered programmatically
+- `<input type="file" id="qr-image-input" accept="image/*" capture="environment">` — hidden, triggered via label
+- `<label id="qr-image-label" for="qr-image-input">` — styled as a button ("Take Photo"), shown only on iOS.
+Using a `<label>` instead of programmatic `.click()` preserves the user gesture chain that iOS requires.
 - `<canvas id="qr-image-canvas">` — hidden, used for image downscaling and pixel extraction
 - `<script src="js/jsQR.js">` — jsQR library (~250KB), same copy used by the TM

 **JS functions** (`chalker/js/chalker.js`):
 - `isIOS()` — platform detection
-- `startImageCapture()` — opens native camera via file input, wires up `onchange` handler
+- `startImageCapture()` — shows "Take Photo" label button, wires up file input `onchange` handler
-- `decodeImageQR(file)` — loads image, downscales, extracts pixel data, runs jsQR
+- `decodeImageQR(file)` — reads file via `FileReader.readAsDataURL()`, loads into Image, downscales, extracts pixel data, runs jsQR
 - `stopQRScanner()` — extended to reset image capture state (file input, hint text, video visibility)
 - `isQRScanAvailable()` — updated: returns `true` on iOS (image capture is always available)